|home||[ writing ]||bicycle repair||travel|

 I don't see any point in lost baggage insurance and the like.
 It's cheap but you are unlikely to collect.

 I book all my flights, or train tickets, on the web.
 I have never gotten a good deal at the big sites like Expedia or Opodo, it seems they only resell regular airline tickets but don't have good deals.
-Sites like fly.de (German) are much better for long distances.
+I now especially avoid fly.de because of their aggressive lawyers.
+But it often works to check these places for available flights, and then go to the airline sites directly.
+Never book through the price comparison site because if something goes wrong, the airline will direct you to the comparison site won't talk to you.
+I can't stress this enough: always book on the airline web site directly!

 If you stay on the same continent, first check the web pages of your local airports to see which airlines go where.
 Then check the pages of those airlines.
-Especially budget airlines like Air Berlin, Easyjet, Ryanair, Transavia, Air Asia, and many others.
-Budget airlines seem to be mostly a European phenomenon, but Air Asia is successfully applying the idea in Asia.
+Especially budget airlines like Easyjet, Ryanair, Transavia, Air Asia, and many others.
+Budget airlines used to be mostly a European phenomenon, but Air Asia and many others now successfully apply the idea in Asia.
 I have booked flights with them in local Internet cafés.
 Do note that budget airlines often save money by flying to secondary airports: don't be surprised if Transavia's so-called "Amsterdam airport" is in Rotterdam, or Ryanair drops you off not in Heathrow but in Stanstead, which is a sixty-pound cab ride to London.

 The main problem with Internet booking is that you have little control over connections.
 Two weeks ago I had one hour to connect in Hong Kong.
 The web site thought that's fine but it's really tight.
 You usually don't get the option of moving one leg of the flight to get more time.
 But Hong Kong is a well-organized airport, as is Amsterdam Schiphol.